aneeshd/schedule_state/README.md

 Conditions are re-evaluated whenever the state of any entities referenced in the condition change.

+As of [v0.13.1](https://github.com/aneeshd/schedule_state/releases/tag/0.13.1), the icon of the `schedule_state` sensor will change to an "alert" (`mdi:calendar-alert`) if an error is detected while evaluating the condition.
+This indicates that the condition definition may need to be examined.

 ## Templates

 Start and/or end times can be specified using [templates](https://www.home-assistant.io/docs/configuration/templating/).